MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ## <a name="showmanyc"></a> basic_streambuf::showmanyc

-A protected virtual member function that returns a count of the number of characters that can be extracted from the input stream and ensure that the program will not be subject to an indefinite wait.
+A protected virtual member function that returns a count of the number of characters that can be extracted from the input stream and ensure that the program won't be subject to an indefinite wait.

 ```cpp
 virtual streamsize showmanyc();